-Suppose you visit a web page which is https:// protected and the page contains links that aren’t SSL protected then the browser will have a view of “mixed content.”
+Suppose you visit a web page that is https:// protected and the page contains links that aren’t SSL protected then the browser will have a view of “mixed content.”

-The browser defines the links as untrusted thus showing the shield symbol.
-This can occur due to the addition of any spammy links, images, or even links from trusted sources that Google cannot verify as the authenticity of the source.
+The browser defines the links as untrusted thus, showing the shield symbol.
+This can occur due to the addition of any spammy links, images, or even links from trusted sources that Google cannot verify as authentic.

-There can be cases when your browser extension is blocking the web content and have page loading issue as well that would lead to unsecured connection.
-But, these instances are very few almost negligible.
+There can be cases when your browser extension is blocking the web content and have a page loading issue as well that would lead to an unsecured connection and display the sign that reads load unsafe scripts.
+But, these instances are very and few are almost negligible.

 Is it Safe to Visit a Page having Shield Sign?

 Relax!
-Nothing to Worry.
+Nothing to Worry About.
 Yes! of course, it is very much safe to visit such pages because they are SSL protected.